woodruffw/screenfetch-c/README.md

 screenfetch-c
 =============

-### Current Version: 1.1 Beta (compiled, mostly complete)
+### Current Version: 1.1 Beta (compiled, 99% complete)

 screenfetch-c is an attempt to rewrite screenFetch, a popular shell script that displays system information and an ASCII logo, in the C language.
-Like the original screenFetch, screenfetch-c will be capable of compiling and running on Windows (via Cygwin), all Linux distros, the four major *BSD distros, and OS X.
+Like the original screenFetch, screenfetch-c is meant to be compatible with a number of systems, including *BSD, GNU/Linux, OS X, and Windows (via the Cygwin environment).

 ### Current Status:
 screenfetch-c has been extensively tested on Windows 7 (in the Cygwin environment), OS X (10.6 and 10.8), and Linux (see list below).